huanghaicheng1024/Rblog/README.md

 # Rblog
-The personal blog with blogdown+GitHub+hugo+vercel.
+The personal blog with blogdown+GitHub+hugo+vercel/netlify.